SAC-GLAM: Improving Online RL for LLM agents with Soft Actor-Critic and Hindsight Relabeling: SAC-GLAM

 We consider a textual RL setting where, given a language vocabulary $\mathcal{V}$, the environment returns an observation $ o \in \mathcal{V}^N $ and a reward $ r \in \mathbb{R} $ after an action $ a \in \mathcal{A} \subseteq \mathcal{V}^M $ (i.e., actions are sequences of tokens).
 The task or goal description $ g \in \mathcal{G} \subseteq \mathcal{V}^K $ conditions the reward.
 This environment can be modeled as a goal-augmented Partially Observable Markov Decision Process (POMDP) $ \mathcal{M} = (\mathcal{S}, \mathcal{V}, \mathcal{A}, \mathcal{T}, \mathcal{R}, \mathcal{G}, \mathcal{O}, \gamma) $, where $\mathcal{S}$ is the state space, $\mathcal{A}$ is the action space, $\mathcal{G}$ is the goal space, $ \mathcal{T}: \mathcal{S} \times \mathcal{A} \to \mathcal{S} $ is the transition function, $ \mathcal{R}: \mathcal{S} \times \mathcal{A} \times \mathcal{G} \to \mathbb{R} $ is the goal-conditioned reward function, $ \mathcal{O}: \mathcal{S} \to \mathcal{V}^N $ is the observation function that maps a state to a textual description, and $ \gamma $ is the discount factor.

 In such settings, PPO shined for its efficiency and simplicity when finetuning stochastic pre-trained policies such as LLM agents \citep{carta2023grounding,wen_reinforcing_2024}.
-However, it cannot leverage HER as analyzed in Appendix \ref{sec:ppo_her}.
+However, since it is an on-policy method, it cannot leverage HER.
 We propose in sections below an off-policy alternative that keeps GLAM's simplicity on how the LLM is used as a stochastic policy over discrete environment-level actions (i.e. sequences of tokens).